 Town Council meetings are where decisions are made regarding all kinds of Town business, from contracts to hire a consultant all the way to approving a major land use decision.
 There are several types of agenda items:

 - “Open Time” is a time when members of the public may speak on items that are not otherwise on the agenda.
-Speakers are asked to limit their remarks to 3 minutes.
+Speakers may speak for up to 3 minutes at the Mayor’s discretion.

 - A “Public Hearing” is a formality for certain proposed actions designed to allow the public to provide “testimony” on the issue.
 Their remarks are recorded for the public record.
 Sometimes public hearings are required by law, and other times the Town Council may use them to gather information that will help them make decisions.